Document Type : Original Article

 Abstract

-Objective: The primary aim was to diminish the gag reflex, quantified by the Gagging Severity Index (GSI), during orthodontic impression procedures.
+Introduction: The primary aim was to diminish the gag reflex, quantified by the Gagging Severity Index (GSI), during orthodontic impression procedures.
 The goal was to enhance patient compliance by incorporating Punica granatum peel aqueous extract (P. granatum PAE) into a mouthwash solution used during the process.

-Results: Statistical analysis using the chi-squared test revealed that both mouthwash variants generally decreased GSI scores.
-However, the P. granatum PAE was notably more effective in reducing these scores (p < 0.005).
+Results: Statistical analysis using the Chi-squared test revealed that both mouthwash variants generally decreased GSI scores.
+However, the P. granatum PAE was notably more effective in reducing these scores (P < 0.005).

 Keywords